Military mascot: Canadian Army

 Goats have also become a common mascot amongst units and installations in the army.
 In 1955, Queen Elizabeth II presented the Royal 22^{e} Régiment with a bezoar ibex that descended from a pair of goats gifted to Queen Victoria by the Shah of Persia.
-Named Batisse, the Queen continued to send replacement goats to the unit until a breeding pair found in 1972, securing the succession of the mascots for the unit.
+Named Batisse, the queen continued to send replacement goats to the unit until a breeding pair found in 1972, securing the succession of the mascots for the unit.
 The unit has maintained 10 goats, all named Batisse as of 2011.
 Other units and installations that used goats as a mascot includes the Royal Canadian Dragoons, who adopted Peter the Goat during the First World War; and CFB Borden, who adopted Sergeant W. Marktime the goat in 1957.

 In addition to living animals, some Canadian units also used inanimate objects as their unit's mascot.
 A 11 ft First Nations pewter figurine originally attached to a factory in Picton, Ontario, was used as the mascot for the Hastings and Prince Edward Regiment.
 Named Little Chief, the unit brought the mascot over to Europe when it was deployed during the Second World War.
 However, the mascot was lost in June 1940 while the unit was deployed as a part of the Second British Expeditionary Force to France during Operation Aerial.
-A 7 ft solid pine replacement was ordered and was shipped to the unit to Europe later during the Second World War.
+A 7 ft solid pine replacement was ordered and was shipped to the unit in Europe later during the Second World War.

 Mascot formerly used by Canadian Army units includes Winnipeg or Winnie, a female black bear and mascot used by the Canadian Army Veterinary Corps (later renamed the Royal Canadian Army Veterinary Corps) during the First World War.
 Winnipeg was acquired by Lieutenant Harry Colebourn in White River, Ontario, and was named after Colebourn's hometown of Winnipeg.
 While with Colebourn, Winnipeg served as the pet for 2nd Canadian Infantry Brigade headquarters while it was in the United Kingdom, and as a mascot for the veterinary corps.
 However orders were given in December 1914 to remove Winnipeg from brigade headquarters, as he would not be able to accompany them on the battlefields of France.
 Winnipeg was initially loaned to the London Zoo while Colebourn was on deployment, although he later opted to donate him to the zoo after the war.
 Winnipeg later served as the inspiration for A. A. Milne's Winnie-the-Pooh, who frequented the zoo with his son, Christopher Robin Milne.
 The 101st Regiment also adopted a mascot during the First World War, Lestock the coyote, that was also donated to a zoo in London after the unit was redeployed to France in 1915.
 Lestock likeness was later adopted as a part of the unit's cap badge.